aws-samples/wcf-to-corewcf/README.md

-## Reference implementation - Modernizing WCF to CoreWCF
+## Reference implementation - Modernizing WCF Service to CoreWCF

 This is a reference implementation for modernizing legacy WCF services to CoreWCF.